 Tourism receipts include the spending of visitors in Ontario as well as the spending of Canadian residents in Ontario for trips that take them outside the province with no corresponding visit in Ontario.
 Tourism receipts also include the commissions and fees earned by the travel arrangements businesses that are in Ontario.

 Tourism front-line businesses or tourism-related industries

 The businesses or industries that sell products and services directly to travellers, for example: accommodation, food and beverage, arts, entertainment and recreation, travel services and transportation enterprises.
 Although these industries or businesses supply the goods and services consumed by travellers, they also supply goods and services consumed by non-travellers.
 As such, not all of these businesses’ or industries’ revenues and jobs are attributable to tourism.

-The Ministry of Heritage, Sport, Tourism and Culture Industries, consistent with Statistics Canada’s Provincial and Territorial Tourism Satellite Account, classifies the following industries at NAICS (North American Industry Classification System) 6-digit level as the tourism-related industries.
+The Ministry of Tourism, Culture and Sport, consistent with Statistics Canada’s Provincial and Territorial Tourism Satellite Account, classifies the following industries at NAICS (North American Industry Classification System) 6-digit level as the tourism-related industries.
 The North American Industry Classification System was developed in 1997 by the three North American Free Trade Agreement (NAFTA) trading partners to classify businesses throughout the three countries according to their activities and appears in Statistics Canada's products.
 NAICS Canada 2017 consists of 20 sectors, 102 subsectors, 324 industry groups, 718 industries and 928 national industries.
 The relevant ones for tourism are: